Are you looking to evolve your personal brand?

 Also, figure out if there’s anything you can do to develop further and enhance these assets — or combine them.
 By asking for an audience, you ask people for their particular attention.
 You need to do your part, which includes increasing your chances of being attractive to other people who don’t know you.

-Action: Write down your most substantial or unique assets, and based on these assets — write down a sentence clearly describing how you will create value for a specific audience.
+Action: Write down your most substantial or unique assets, and based on these assets — write down a statement clearly describing how you will create value for a specific audience.

-Based on your assets and your sentence describing how you’ve decided to create value for your audience — find your central message.
+Find your Core Message based on your assets and the statement describing how you’ve decided to create value for your audience.

 You need to figure out what you’re about — and it must only be one thing.
 Maybe you want your passion for food to rub off on other people.
 Or, maybe you want to be an inspiration to female entrepreneurs?
 Whatever you choose as your surround message, it must be something that you’re genuinely interested in.

-Whenever you make something public, whether it’s a podcast episode or an interview with a journalist, use your surround message to ensure that everything you do or say is aligned with your message.
+Whenever you make something public, whether a podcast episode or an interview with a journalist, use your Core Message to ensure that everything you do or say is aligned with your message.

 If your message is that you want your passion for food to rub off on others, you mustn’t publish anything that isn’t passionate through and through.
 If your message inspires female entrepreneurs, you mustn’t publish anything inspirational.

-Action: Identify and write down your surround message — make it sound like your most important mission in life.
+Action: Identify and write down your Core Message — make it sound like your most important mission in life.

 Step 3.
 Decide Your Main Output